braze-inc/braze-docs/_docs/_user_guide/administrative/privacy/spam_regulations.md

 There are seven key requirements for CAN-SPAM:

-1. Don't use false or misleading header information (ie, "From", "To" and "Reply-To")
+1. Don't use false or misleading header information (i.e.,, "From", "To" and "Reply-To")
 2. Don't use deceptive subject lines
 3. Identify the message as an ad
-4. Tell recipients where you're located (ie, physical address)
+4. Tell recipients where you're located (i.e.,, physical address)
 5. Tell recipients how to opt out of receiving future email from you
 6. Honor opt-out requests promptly
 7. Monitor what others are doing on your behalf